xubo1229/openapi-mcp/pkg/openapi2mcp/README.md

 ## Features

 - Convert OpenAPI 3.x specifications to MCP tool servers
-- Support for HTTP and stdio transport
+- Support for HTTP (StreamableHTTP is default, SSE also available) and stdio transport
 - Automatic tool generation from OpenAPI operations
 - Built-in validation and error handling
 - AI-optimized responses with structured output